leojackson/PsLogLite/docs/functions/Reset-LogPath.md

 ```

 ## Description
-The `Reset-LogPath` function resets the log file path to the default setting, which is `%TEMP%\PsLogLite.module.log`.
-Unless `-Silent` is specified, it also logs the reset in both the existing log file and the default log file as a META entry.
+The `#!powershell Reset-LogPath` function resets the log file path to the default setting, which is `#!powershell $ENV:TEMP\PsLogLite.module.log`.
+Unless `#!powershell -Silent` is specified, it also logs the reset in both the existing log file and the default log file as a META entry.

 ## Examples